This Month’s Theme: Plank on the Wall and Best Way to Clean Your Produce

 Directions

-Combine all ingredients except kale and mushrooms in a blender and blend until smooth.
+Combine all ingredients except eggs, kale and mushrooms in a blender and blend until smooth.

 If the mixture is too thick, add a little water until it is the texture of a thick soup.